Learn how to combine the organizational perks of a virtual phone system with business call routing for a business image that’s anything but small.

 To sum up, conventional phone system solutions provided by large telecom corporations are used either by extremely stable and profitable businesses, or by those who aren’t aware of the alternatives.
 Speaking of alternatives, fully-managed, cloud-based virtual call-processing systems are not merely more affordable, they’re usually richer in terms of features.
 For instance, a $20 MightyCall basic rating plan offers a wider variety of options and better compatibility with no on-premises equipment required.

 A hosted phone system is saving your money from the very start, because instead of buying and deploying new infrastructure, it’s possible to use what’s already there ― softphones, mobile phones, landlines ― connected to a single virtual phone number.
-And if you already have a business number, there’s no need to change it ― full porting is supported.
+And if you already have a business phone number, there’s no need to change it ― full porting is supported.

 However, if the quality of such systems is comparable to a conventional PBX, then why do hosted phone system providers charge less?
 Because they can easily do so to get the edge over competitors.
 In technical terms, an internet phone service is Software as a Service (SaaS) offered to thousands of customers over the internet.
 The service is shared, so the costs of using it are also shared.
 In contrast to telecoms that utilize on-premises devices and lines to deliver their services, a virtual service provider uses its own assets to process calls and route them to endpoints.